Justice and Development Party

-The Justice and Development Party (Adalet ve Kalkınma Partisi /tr/, AK PARTİ), abbreviated officially as AK Party in English, is a political party in Turkey self-describing as conservative-democratic.
+The Justice and Development Party (Adalet ve Kalkınma Partisi /tr/, AK PARTİ), abbreviated officially as AK Party in English, is a political party in Turkey.
 It has been the ruling party of Turkey since 2002.
 Third-party sources often refer to the party as national conservative, social conservative, right-wing populist and as espousing neo-Ottomanism.
 The party is generally regarded as being right-wing on the political spectrum, although some sources have described it as far-right since 2011.
-It is currently the largest party in Grand National Assembly with 272 MPs, ahead of the main opposition social democratic Republican People's Party (CHP).
+It is currently the largest party in Grand National Assembly with 277 MPs, ahead of the main opposition social democratic New Party (YENİ Parti).

-Recep Tayyip Erdoğan has been chairman of the AK Party since the 2017 Party Congress.
-The AK Party is the largest party in the Grand National Assembly, the Turkish national legislature, with 268 out of 600 seats, having won 35.6% of votes in the 2023 Turkish parliamentary election.
+Recep Tayyip Erdoğan has been chairman of the AKP since the 2017 Party Congress.
+The AKP is the largest party in the Grand National Assembly, the Turkish national legislature, with 268 out of 600 seats, having won 35.6% of votes in the 2023 Turkish parliamentary election.
 It forms the People's Alliance with the far-right Nationalist Movement Party (MHP).
-The current parliamentary leader of the AK Party is Abdullah Güler.
+The current parliamentary leader of the AKP is Abdullah Güler.

 Founded in 2001 by members of a number of parties such as FP, MHP, ANAP and DYP, the party has a strong base of support among people from the right-wing tradition of Turkey.
 The party positioned itself as pro-liberal market economy, supporting Turkish membership in the European Union.
 Orange is the party's main colour.
 Other colours include white for the logo, blue for the flag, and orange-white-blue-red for the corporate design.

-The AK Party is the only party in Turkey with a significant presence in all provinces of Turkey.
-Since the beginning of Turkey's multiparty democracy in 1946, the AK Party is the only party to win seven consecutive parliamentary elections.
-The AK Party has headed the national government since 2002 under Abdullah Gül (2002–2003), Recep Tayyip Erdoğan (2003–2014), Ahmet Davutoğlu (2014–2016), Binali Yıldırım (2016–2018) and Recep Tayyip Erdoğan (2018–present).
-The AK Party's rule has been marked with increasing authoritarianism, expansionism, censorship and banning of other political parties and dissent.
+The AKP is the only party in Turkey with a significant presence in all provinces of Turkey.
+Since the beginning of Turkey's multiparty democracy in 1946, the AKP is the only party to win seven consecutive parliamentary elections.
+The AKP has headed the national government since 2002 under Abdullah Gül (2002–2003), Recep Tayyip Erdoğan (2003–2014), Ahmet Davutoğlu (2014–2016), Binali Yıldırım (2016–2018) and Recep Tayyip Erdoğan (2018–present).
+The AKP's rule has been marked with increasing authoritarianism, expansionism, censorship and banning of other political parties and dissent.

 The party was an observer in the European People's Party between 2005 and 2013.
 After not being granted full membership in the EPP, the party became a member of the Alliance of Conservatives and Reformists in Europe (ACRE) from 2013 to 2018.

-AK Party has dominated Turkish politics since 2002.
-It is the sixth-largest political party in the world by membership.
+AKP has dominated Turkish politics since 2002.
+It is the tenth-largest political party in the world by membership.